martin-schaefer/k8s-showcase/README.md

 ### Verify Deployment

 After a few minutes the cluster should have started all pods.
-Check the dashboard if everything is green:
+Check the dashboard that everything is green.

 ![Kubernetes Dashboard](screenshots/dashboard.png "Kubernetes Dashboard")

-You can now visit the installed apps by using the following links:
+You can now visit the installed apps by using the following links: (The hostname `k8s-showcase` should point to your cluster ip address)

 | URL                                  | Description                                                                                             |
 |--------------------------------------|---------------------------------------------------------------------------------------------------------|